Iron-Ham/swift-commit-gen/README.md

 Run:

 ```
-swiftcommitgen generate --help
+swiftcommitgen --help
 ```

-to view authoritative usage from the parser.
+to view authoritative usage.
+You can still use `swiftcommitgen generate --help`—both are equivalent.